Articles

 Terminal Handling Charges

 Terminal Handling Charges (THC) are fees levied by the terminal operator for services such as unloading, handling, and storing goods at the terminal.
 Many businesses assume that the CPT price includes all charges, only to be surprised by additional fees later on.
+Hence, it is essential to always inquire explicitly whether the CPT price includes THC.
+If it doesn't, you may need to negotiate these charges separately or prepare for the additional cost.

 Insurance

-Buyers often overlook the need for insurance, assuming that the seller's responsibilities cover this aspect.
+As also mentioned earlier, buyers often overlook the need for insurance, assuming that the seller's responsibilities cover this aspect.
 However, the seller is not obligated to insure the goods during transit.
 This misconception can lead to significant financial losses if the goods are damaged or lost.
+To this end, buyers should proactively arrange for insurance coverage for the main carriage.
+This is particularly crucial when shipping high-value or fragile items.
+Certain insurance providers offer policies specifically designed for international shipping, providing comprehensive coverage.

 Lack of Clarity on Specifics